jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 **Some Mainnet testing disadvantages and risks:**
 - [Very expensive to test on a mainnet](https://www.coingecko.com/en/coins/ethereum)
 - You need to worry about paying real gas fees for every Metamask wallet transaction
-- If you're using `hardhat` or `truffle`, compared to testnets there is the same risk of exposing your Metamask wallet private key
+- If you're using `hardhat` or `truffle`, similar to testnets, there is the same risk of exposing your Metamask wallet private key
 - Deploying smart contracts to a blockchain mainnet is immutable or permanent.
 If you want to change or undo something it's too late, and it will stay there on the blockchain forever
 - Same possible security risks found on testnet, [but on mainnet it can be much worse](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest)

 ### Why Robot Framework?
 Why not MochaJS etc.?